getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

     Now, in the output dbt should execute 2 models.
 First, `order_items_with_country` and then `order_items_with_tax`.
 Note that `seed_tax_rates` CSV has not been executed as seed files are loaded into dwh with different command (`dbt seed`).

-4. In Bigquery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data.
+4. In BigQuery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data.

     ```
     select *